cmput415/Tester/README.md

           "arg2"
         ],
         "outputName": "<file_name_for_intermediate_output>",
+        "usesRuntime": true,
-        "usesRuntime": true
+        "usesInStr": true
       }
     ]
   }
 }
 ```
-The above format can look a bit intimidating, but once broken down it makes much
+The above format can look a bit intimidating, but once broken down it makes
-more sense.
+much more sense.

-The two top level properties `inDir` and `outDir` point to the input and output
+The three top level properties `inDir`, `outDir`, and `inStrDir` point to the
-directories containing your test files.
+input, output, and input stream directories containing your test files.
+If none
+of your tests use stdin then `inStrDir` is not required.

 The `testedExecutablePaths` property is a named list of executable paths that
 should be tested using the toolchains and tests.
 If you're testing your own